-Make up your mind on where you want to study abroad and in which level and area of study you have more interest in and have the academic background to qualify.
+Make up your mind on where you want to study abroad, start your admission processing and in which level and area of study you have more interest in and have the academic background to qualify.
 Consider your career prospects and then decide on a specialization.
 Choose a program that goes in line with your goals and try to pick a university that is highly ranked, has a great reputation for your subject of choice, or meets other criteria that are important to you.

 The first step for applying to a school abroad is to check the requirements.
 If the information on the website is confusing to you or is lacking good information, request more information from the schools.
 If you are unsure if your nationality is accepted for student visas in the country, you can also try browsing through official government websites and study councils.
 It is important to pay attention to the deadlines to make sure that you don’t miss the admission or entrance exam deadlines.